 - Place handrails and other safeguards near skylights

-If you have any questions about how you better prevent skylight accidents, contact our offices at (888) 424-5757 (toll-free phone number).
+If you have questions about how to prevent skylight accidents, contact our offices at (888) 424-5757 (toll-free phone number).
 Our team of skylight injury attorneys helps victims of these incidents.

 Personal Fall Arrest Systems Save Lives

 According to Occupational Safety and Health Administration (OSHA), construction workers and roofers must wear a personal fall arrest system that prevents employees from falling from the roof.

 Personal fall protection equipment is designed with a connector, anchor, and body harness that stops skylight falls through a harness attached to a lifeline.

 Many systems are equipped with a lanyard, a flexible line of strapping, wire, or rope that connects the body harness to the anchor.
 Other systems use a flexible lifeline or positioning system that allows the employee to stay in one position hands-free.

 All employees working at any height must use personal fall arrest systems after receiving proper training to properly use the anchor, body harness, and connectors when working with protective screens.